10 Best Open Source CRM Systems 2023 (Free & Paid Software)

 Small and medium-sized businesses go open source.
 Others choose closed source, proprietary software.
 Both types do sales, service, marketing, project management, and every other CRM thing you can imagine.
 They usually come with mobile apps that let you work on-the-go.
 Qualitatively speaking, there's not a massive difference between the two.
 The choice is really all down to what kind of CRM applications you need, and how much time you're willing to invest in getting your system up and running.

 There is a clear appeal in the open source movement that surrounds CRM.
 With its sense of community and freedom to innovate, contributing to open source can feel like you're producing something original.
 Others might find open source software development to be time-consuming.
 It might be a distraction from your primary business.

 One advantage of open source is that these CRM systems have more robust integrations and plugins.
 You can build the exact integration you want without any vendor restrictions.
 If you're concerned about flexibility and scalability over time, open source has the advantage.
 Another very pragmatic reason for using open source tools is its cost.
 They're free or affordably priced.
 They are less likely to have time-based commitments to software licenses.
 If you signed up for a year with a proprietary CRM but decided it wasn't right some months in, you'd likely still pay for the year.
 That wouldn't happen with most open source tools.

 Out of the box vs ready-to-go

-While both genres of software are functional out of the box, proprietary software is ready-to-go after the initial set-up.
-Open source business tools are usually going to require developer hours, as well as a very considered implementation plan to make them worth the time invested.
+While both kinds of software are functional out of the box, proprietary software is ready-to-go after the initial set-up.
+Open source business tools are usually going to require developer hours.
+Open source CRM systems also require a bigger implementation plan to make them worth the time invested.

 If you choose an open source platform, it's important to make sure it has a strong, active community of developers.
 Updates, bug fixes, and the like all have to be taken care of by the developer community surrounding the platform.